-The science-industry and business environment in Croatia has significantly improved over past few years and as indicated in the World Bank report "Doing business 2006", Croatia has become one of the top ten country reformers in the world.
+The science-industry and business environment in Croatia has significantly improved over past few years and as indicated in the World Bank report "Doing business 2006" and "Doing Business 2008 Croatia", the Republic of Croatia has become one of the top ten country reformers in the world.

 Croatia has a clear and well-structured national strategy for comprehensive business support facilities, including incubation and strategies to improve the range and quality of business support services.
-Elsewhere, to a large extent, services are provided through donor projects or private sector initiatives and are fragmentary and often isolated from each other.
+Services are provided through donor projects or private sector initiatives and are fragmentary and often isolated from each other.